-fto be completed after release of the public draft Housing Element City's response to written public comments is included in Appendix C in a cover letter and annotated attachments to the cover letter.
+[to be completed after release of the public draft Housing Element]City's response to written public comments is included in Appendix C in a cover letter and annotated attachments to the cover letter.
+This page intentionally left blank.

 APPENDIX C: PUBLIC COMMENTS AND RESPONSE